 - A. Each Librarian member shall submit to the Associate Chief Librarian two copies of an annual report by May 31 of each year.
-The report shall include information regarding professional duties, service duties, and SRC duties and/or professional development activities of the Librarian member from June 1 of the previous year to May 31.
-One copy of this report shall be placed in the Performance and Conduct File of the Librarian member and a second copy shall be forwarded to the Chief Librarian. - B. The annual report, which shall be completed on a standardized form supplied by the Chief Librarian, shall include the following information as appropriate: - 1. professional responsibilities, with particular reference to all assigned duties and responsibilities; - 2. teaching, instructional, professional or other developmental work; conference papers, presentations, exhibitions, etc. given; - 3. scholarly, research or creative work completed or in progress; - 4. research grants and contracts awarded, name of granting body, research title, amount awarded and the date of the award; - 5. papers or books published or in progress; - 6. graduate degrees obtained or graduate studies in progress and expected date of completion, University, and title of thesis; - 7. awards and other honours received; - 8.
+The service period shall be the twelve months preceding the May 31 on which the annual report is due.
+The report shall include information regarding professional duties, service duties, and SRC duties and/or professional development activities of the Librarian member.
+One copy of this report shall be placed in the Performance and Conduct File of the Librarian member and a second copy shall be forwarded to the Chief Librarian. - B. The annual report, which shall be completed on a standardized form supplied by the Chief Librarian, shall include the following information as appropriate: - 1. professional responsibilities, with particular reference to all assigned duties and responsibilities; - 2. teaching, instructional, professional or other developmental work; conference papers, presentations, exhibitions, etc. given; - 3. scholarly, research or creative work completed or in progress; - 4. research grants and contracts awarded, name of granting body, research title, amount awarded and the date of the award; - 5. papers or books published or in progress; - 6. graduate degrees obtained or graduate studies in progress and expected date of completion, University, and title of thesis; - 7. awards and other honours received: - 8.
 Departmental and Library administrative and committee work; - 9.
-Senate, Board, Association and other University activities; - 10. contributions to Librarian member's profession; - 11. contributions to Librarian member's community; - 12. a statement of Librarian member's outside professional practice in the previous year; - 13. an account of the academic activities pursued by the Librarian member during the term he/she did not have assigned professional duties; and any other relevant information.
+Senate, Board, Association and other University activities; - 10. contributions to Librarian member's profession; - 11. contributions to Librarian member's community;

+- 12. a statement of Librarian member's outside professional practice in the previous year; - 13. an account of the academic activities pursued by the Librarian member during the term he/she did not have assigned professional duties; and any other relevant information.